aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Add validation to the form with useActionState and Zod, per-field errors coming back
 - Mention toast on error or error boundary
 - Try without js: disable, delete suspense, then test
-- Mention React hook form and other libraries to come
+- Mention React hook form and other libraries to come building ontop of this

+## Exercise

+- Make the favorite-button work
+- Make it progressively enhanced
+- Make it optimistic with React 19 [useOptimistic](https://react.dev/reference/react/useOptimistic)